KoenP/bidirectional-instances/README.md

 # bidirectional-instances

-Proof-of concept implementation of the type inference and elaboration algorithm for type classes with Bidirectional Type Class Instances.
+This repository provides a prototype implementation of type inference with translation to System Fc of type classes with bidirectional instances, as presented in the paper ``Bidirectional Type Class Instances'' by Koen Pauwels, Georgios Karachalias, Michiel Derhaeg and Tom Schrijvers.
+This prototype was primarily developed by Michiel Derhaeg.

 Once you have built the executable `prototype` using your favorite tool, you can call it on files with

     prototype <filename>